Lorcan Dolan

 Lorcan Dolan is a Gaelic footballer who plays for Castledaly and the Westmeath county team.

 He scored a goal against Laois in the 2021 Leinster Senior Football Championship.

 He is a former student of Moate CS.

-His goal, which put Westmeath into the lead against Cavan in the 2022 Tailteann Cup Final, was the first goal scored in a Tailteann Cup final.
+His goal, which put Westmeath into the lead against Cavan in the 2022 Tailteann Cup final, was the first goal scored in a Tailteann Cup final.

+He made a substitute appearance in the 2024 NFL Division 3 final as Westmeath claimed the title.